 Update COVID-19: relatively simple IoT technology solutions can help retailers ensure safety and compliance.
 Retail solutions built around a people-counting sensor, for instance, enable to enforce physical distancing while offering ample possibilities to leverage the data for more retail use cases (sharing store occupancy data with customers, planning staff and putting staff at the service of customers, reducing energy costs, touchless door locks, remote maintenance, several business decisions, etc.)

 Internet of Things in retail: from RFID to IoT

 So it shouldn’t come as a surprise that the Internet of Things offers great opportunities in transportation and logistics but also in the digital transformation of a crucial shackle of many supply chains: retail.

 Moreover, retailers have worked with RFID since quite some time.
-With the advent of additional technologies and improvements in sensors, better connectivity and communication solutions and new devices, which led to the Internet of Things as we define it today, the opportunities to improve operations and offer the personalized and immersive experiences customers want are even bigger.
+With the advent of additional technologies and improvements in smart sensors, better connectivity and communication solutions and new devices, which led to IoT, the opportunities to improve operations and offer the personalized and immersive experiences customers want are even bigger.
 Obviously there are also benefits in e-commerce operations.

 Faster and more efficient logistics and supply chains